SimpleVM/simpleVMIntroWorkshop/part52.md

 ## Section 5 (Part 2): Scale up your analysis horizontally to further analyze the detected Microbiomes

-In the previous part you found datasets that contains the **Staphylococcus Aureus** and the **Enterococcus faecium** strain.
+In the previous part you found datasets that contain the **Staphylococcus Aureus** and the **Acinetobacter Baumannii** strain.
 In the second part of section 5 you will investigate your cluster setup and use the infrastructure for your computations.
-We want now to try to assemble the metagenome and try to bin the strain in order to analyze the genes.
+We will then use the cluster to assemble the metagenomes and try to bin the strains in order to analyze the genes.

 ### 5.2 Investigate your cluster setup